Bachelor's programs / Staatsexamen: international prospective students

 3. are Stateless persons as defined by the Gesetz über die Rechtstellung heimatloser Ausländer im Bundesgebiet (law on the legal status of foreign citizens in the federal territory);

 4. have a German higher education entrance eligibility, who are thus foreign nationals with German higher education entrance qualification.
+You also have a German higher education entrance eligibility if you have taken the German Abitur at a German school abroad.

 The selection procedure for this group is governed by the grades obtained in the secondary school leaving certificate, the NC value.
 More information on NC values is available here.